 Depending on which labs your professor has chosen, you might have already encountered an "Open" cluster: the HR Diagram lab deals with the Pleiades, a well known Open cluster.
-A picture of the Pleiades is shown in Figure 13.4.
+A picture of the Pleiades is shown in Figure 13.10.
 The Pleiades consists of about 250 stars that are about 100 million years old.
 All of the stars in the Milky Way form in clusters.
 This is because they condense-out of cold molecular gas that is found in large clouds.
 Sometimes the gas cloud is small and produces a handful of stars, sometimes the gas cloud is large (> $10^6 M{Sun}$) and produces thousands of stars.
-Eventually, however, such a cluster will slowly fall apart, and the stars will wander off and circle the galaxy with unique orbits (when in a cluster, however, all of the stars orbit around the galaxy together as a single unit).
+Eventually, however, such a cluster will slowly fall apart, and the stars will wander off and circle the galaxy together as a single unit).
 This is why astronomers call them "Open", they eventually fall apart.
 If the were "Closed", they would not fall apart.
 Why do they fall apart?
 Because the gravity from very massive objects (such as molecular clouds) can pull Open clusters apart because they have relatively small (< 5,000 M{Sun}) total masses.

 In contrast, "Globular clusters" are "Closed".
 Globular star clusters do not fall apart.
-An example is M15 shown in Figure 13.5.
+An example is M15 shown in Figure 13.11.
 Globular star clusters contain 100,000 stars or more, and thus have large masses, and the gravity from all of these stars keeps them "bound": Even as they pass by very massive objects, they cannot be pulled apart.
-Globular clusters are made up of some of the oldest stars found in our galaxy- in fact, most astronomers believe that Globular clusters were the first objects that formed as the large gas cloud that was the "proto-Milky Way" collapsed.
+Globular clusters are made up of some of the oldest stars found in our galaxy-in fact, most astronomers believe that Globular clusters were among the first objects that formed as the large gas cloud that was the "proto-Milky Way" collapsed.

 "Gaseous nebulae" are closely related to Open clusters.
 When a cluster of stars first forms, much of the gas left over from the formation of stars is still present.
 The hotter stars in the cluster can "ionize" this gas (see the Spectroscopy lab), and cause it to glow.
 We see this gas as glowing knots and wisps of material surrounding the stars.
-The "Lagoon" Nebula, shown in Figure 13.6, is where several hundred young stars
+The "Lagoon" Nebula, shown in Figure 13.12, is where several hundred young stars are being born.
+There is a lot of gas and dust that surrounds the very young open cluster at the center of the Lagoon, and such regions have complex structures.